 Risk Profiles

 ‘Risk’ here refers to the possible implications of having a false match or a false non-match.
 The implications of such ‘errors’ can vary substantially.
-For purposes of this document, they are divided into three levels: SevereModerateMild
+For purposes of this document, they are divided into three levels: Severe, Moderate and Mild.
+Use cases defined by risk are shown in the following Table.

-Table
+Table 14